How to List on Zillow For Sale By Owner

 Search for your home on Zillow and navigate to your home’s property page.

-3. Click "more" and then "List for sale by owner"
+3. Click 'More' and then 'List for sale by owner'

 After searching your address, click the "List for sale by owner" option under the "more" tab.
 If you haven't already, you’ll need to claim ownership.

-4. Set sales price
+4. Set a sales price

 Add your desired listing price to the "Set your price" box.